 About 20% of Americans have a disability that limits their use of trails or beaches.
 Assessment and subsequent improvement of trails and beaches will allow more Park visitors to experience dune, woodland, and wetland habitats and our Lake Michigan and inland lakes.
 The Friends will have volunteers working with an expert in accessibility assessment to evaluate trails and beaches and make recommendations.
 We will also partner with the Disabilities Network of Northern Michigan and Northern Michigan Adaptive Sports and Recreation to bring individuals with disabilities and their families to attend “Beaches and Trails for Everyone” open house events to showcase newly enhanced accessibility features of the Park.
 This work will be done in 2017-2018.

-A new beach deck will be installed at the Cannery in Glen Haven to make it easier for people of all abilities to get from the road to the beach.
+A new beach deck was installed at the Cannery in Glen Haven in 2017 to make it easier for people of all abilities to get from the road to the beach.
 This will make it easier for older visitors, young families, and those in wheelchairs to be able to enjoy our Glen Haven beach.
-This project will cost about $14,000 and will be installed in June, 2017.
-We will evaluate the effectiveness of this beach deck and consider installing something similar at other beach access points throughout the Park.
+This project cost over $15,000.
+We plan to install a similar walkway and deck at the Maritime Museum beach in 2018.

-If you are interested in being part of the evaluation team, please contact us.
+If you would like to be part of this team, please contact us.